cdapio/hydrator-plugins/core-plugins/docs/AzureBlobStore-batchsource.md

 ----------
 **referenceName:** This will be used to uniquely identify this source for lineage, annotating metadata, etc.

 **path:** The path on Microsoft Azure Blob Storage to use as input.
-Also, the path uses Globbing to read files.
+The path uses filename expansion (globbing) to read files.
+(Macro-enabled)

 **account:** The Microsoft Azure Blob Storage account to use.
 This is of the form `mystorageaccount.blob.core.windows.net`, where `mystorageaccount` is the Microsoft